4. Ask the LTB to review the order

 Important COVID-19 update about the Landlord and Tenant Board

-You can try to stop the eviction by asking the Board to “review” the decision.
+You can try to stop the eviction by asking the LTB to review the decision.

-If it is more than 30 days after the date of the order, you will have to also file a Request to Extend or Shorten Time form.
-You will have to give the Board a very good reason why you missed the 30-day deadline.
+If it's more than 30 days after the date of the order, you will have to also file a Request to Extend or Shorten Time form.
+You will have to give the LTB a very good reason why you missed the 30-day deadline.

 Filling out the Request to Review form

-On the form, you need to give a good reason why you missed the hearing.
-For example, if you didn’t know about the hearing because you didn’t get the paperwork, be prepared to explain to the Board any past problems you’ve had getting mail.
-If you were out of town, in hospital, or had a family emergency, get proof of where you were.
-For example, get travel receipts, and attach it to your Request for Review.
+On the Request to Review form, you must give a good reason why you missed the hearing.
+For example, if you didn't know about the hearing because you didn't get the paperwork, be prepared to explain to the LTB any past problems you've had getting mail or email.
+If you were out of town, in hospital, or you had a family emergency, get proof of where you were.
+For example, get travel receipts and attach them to your Request for Review.

-And, if you have reasons why you think the eviction order is wrong, you can put these on the form too.
+And, if there are reasons why you think the eviction order is wrong, you can put those reasons on the form too.

 After you file your Request to Review

-A Board member will look at your Request for Review and decide whether to schedule a hearing.
-There is no guarantee that you will get a review hearing.
+An will look at your Request for Review and decide whether to schedule a review hearing.
+There is no guarantee that you will get a hearing.

-If the Board decides to schedule a hearing, you will get a Notice of Hearing and a copy of the “stay” order.
-You must take the copy of the stay order to the ’s office so they will know not to you before the hearing.
+If the LTB schedules a hearing, you will get a Notice of Hearing and a copy of the stay order.
+You must take the copy of the stay order to the 's office so they will know not to you before the hearing.
 You will also have to prepare for the hearing.

-But if the Board decides not to hold a hearing, this means the Sheriff can come to evict you.
+But if the LTB decides not to hold a hearing, this means the Sheriff can come to evict you.

 Appealing to court

-You can also appeal Board decisions to the Divisional Court.
+You can also appeal LTB decisions to the Divisional Court.
 But this process is complicated and can cost a lot of money.
-In most cases, the court will not hear your appeal unless you have already asked for a review by the Board.
+In most cases, the court won't hear your appeal unless you have already asked for a review by the LTB.

 It's best to get legal advice before you decide to appeal to court.
 Once you receive the order, you have a short amount of time to file an appeal so you must act quickly.